ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

       let second

-      {-# DEPRECATED #-}
       second :: (b -> c) -> p a b -> p a c
       -- second = bimap id
       second = fmap

-  -- this outside of class function is not deprecated second :: forall a b.
+  -- this outside "second" is defined differently then inner one second :: forall a b.
 Functor (p a) => Bifunctor p => (b -> c) -> p a b -> p a c second = bimap id